Trigg Island Surf Life Saving Club was formed in October 1953 as a result of several important factors:

 Since its inception, the Club has had three premises, the latest being built in 1993 by the City of Stirling, following a very generous grant from the Federal Government, and would be one of the best in Australia.
 Membership has grown enormously, presently being around 900 about half of which are Under 14s, and their numbers have to be capped because they need so much supervision.
 Competition-wise, the Club won six successive State Championships from 1997 to 2002, and 19 Gold Medals at the Australian Championships.
 The first of these was in Beach Sprints (Terry Landwehr) and one of the most notable was the Open Boats in 1984.
 Our most consistent and stand-out competitor in the last 3 decades would be Mike Cook.

 Want to know more about the club’s history?
 “Trigg Island SLSC: The First 50 Years (1953 – 2003) is an ideal read.
-The book was written by Brian Carthew and Janita Cottman.
-Contact the club Admin office for information on how to purchase it.
+The book was written by Life member Brian Carthew and Janita Cottman.
+Contact the Club Admin Office for information on how to purchase a copy.